For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Examination development

-All multiple-choice questions contained within the examination paper are written by trained question writers who have attended the College of Policing multiple-choice question writing course.
+All multiple-choice questions contained in the examination paper are written by trained question writers who have attended the College of Policing multiple-choice question writing course.

 All questions are linked to the syllabus to ensure that all of the examination questions are relevant to the rank of sergeant or inspector.